 - If approved, we recommend all hanging signs be shipped in advance to the warehouse, but it is not required.

-An order form with prices will be included in the On-line Service Kit.
+An order form with prices will be included in the Service Kit, to be mailed April 17.

 Issues Common To All Booth Types